Star Trek: Strange New Worlds: Critical response

-Star Trek: Strange New Worlds has a 96% approval score on the review aggregator website Rotten Tomatoes, while Metacritic, which uses a weighted average, has assigned a score of 78 out of 100 based on reviews from 35 critics, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, 98% of 84 critics reviews for the first season were positive and the average of rated reviews was 8.1 out of 10.
+The critics consensus reads, "Strange New Worlds treks across familiar territory to refreshing effect, its episodic structure and soulful cast recapturing the sense of boundless discovery that defined the franchise's roots."
+Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 14 reviews, indicating "generally favorable" reviews.
+Critics commonly praised the cast, particularly Mount, as well as the throwback production design and episodic format.

-For the first season, Rotten Tomatoes reported that 99% of 84 critics reviews were positive and the average rating was 8.10 out of 10.
-The website's critics consensus reads, "Strange New Worlds treks across familiar territory to refreshing effect, its episodic structure and soulful cast recapturing the sense of boundless discovery that defined the franchise's roots."
-Metacritic assigned a score of 76 out of 100 based on 14 reviews, indicating "generally favorable" reviews.
-Critics reviews for the season commonly praised the cast, particularly Mount, as well as the throwback production design and episodic format.
+The second season was met with critical acclaim for its "genre-bending" episodes and was described as breathing new life into the Star Trek franchise.
+On Rotten Tomatoes, 97% of 97 critics reviews were positive and the average of rated reviews was 8.45 out of 10.
+The critics consensus reads, "Boldly going where this hallowed franchise has gone before with effervescent execution, Strange New Worldss superb sophomore season continues to recapture classic Trek with modern verve."
+Metacritic assigned a score of 88 out of 100 based on 11 reviews, which the site categorizes as "universal acclaim".

-The second season was met with critical acclaim for its "genre-bending" episodes and for breathing new life into the franchise.
-Rotten Tomatoes reported that 97% of 98 critics reviews were positive and the average rating was 8.45 out of 10.
-The website's critics consensus reads, "Boldly going where this hallowed franchise has gone before with effervescent execution, Strange New Worldss superb sophomore season continues to recapture classic Trek with modern verve."
-Metacritic assigned a score of 88 out of 100 based on 11 reviews, indicating "universal acclaim" according to the site.
+Based primarily on early reviews, Rotten Tomatoes reported that 88% of 39 critics reviews for the third season were positive and the average of rated reviews was 7.6 out of 10.
+The critics consensus reads, "Still a bright beacon in the Star Trek universe, Strange New Worldss third season makes up for its lack of narrative ambition with gleaming execution."
+Metacritic assigned a score of 75 out of 100 based on 11 reviews, indicating a "generally favorable" response.
+Responses were less positive by the end of the season, with critics describing it as tonally uneven and a step down from the previous two seasons.

-Rotten Tomatoes reported that 93% of 28 critics reviews for the third season were positive.
-The website's critics consensus reads, "Still a bright beacon in the Star Trek universe, Strange New Worldss third season makes up for its lack of narrative ambition with gleaming execution.
-Metacritic assigned a score of 74 out of 100 based on 10 reviews, indicating a "generally favorable" response.
+On Rotten Tomatoes, 89% of 87 critics reviews for the fourth season were positive and the average of rated reviews was 7.5 out of 10.
+Metacritic assigned a score of 69 out of 100 based on 4 reviews, again indicating a "generally favorable" response.